roblebob/ud801-popular-movies/README.md

 *(Note, that if 0. and 1. are the same, 1. and 2. are omitted.)*
 Since the __Detail__ s are not needed within the __MainActivity__ they are only downloaded as the user enters the __DetailActivity__ and only those associated with that particular movie, that is presented.
+The left corner of the poster turns yellow when details are present.

 &nbsp;&nbsp;